 - Students in the Western Undergraduate Exchange (WUE) Program are not eligible for this award.

 How the award is applied:

 - The award will disburse to a student's UA bursar account approximately ten days before classes begin once the student's lawful presence has been verified and the student is enrolled full-time (12+ units per term) at UA.
 This award requires 30 completed UA units per academic year for renewal.
 Students are also strongly encouraged to complete 30 UA units each academic year to remain on track to graduate within four years, the maximum period this award covers.

 - This scholarship is only applied to UA tuition charges.

 - Students failing to meet the renewal criteria by the conclusion of the Spring semester may raise their cumulative GPA to the minimum 3.25 and/or make up missing UA units in summer to have their eligibility re-reviewed.
-Students must contact Noelle Sallaz in International Student Services (ISS) prior to the start of the summer semester for this review.
+Students must contact the scholarship office to inform them of their particular situation.

 - Students with extenuating circumstances beyond their control preventing them from meeting the renewal requirements by the conclusion of the summer of the academic year may appeal to the UA Scholarship Appeal Committee.
-See Noelle Sallaz in ISS for more information.
+See the scholarship office more information.